1. Work gets sidelined

 13. Coaches with the most

-In many states, a college coach is paid the highest salary of any public employee.
-In Kentucky, the top earner is John Calipari, who coaches the University of Kentucky’s basketball program.
+In many states, a college coach has the highest salary of any public employee.
+The top earner for the 2022-23 season is John Calipari, who coaches the University of Kentucky’s basketball program.